-Many owners say that they will never leave their dog in boarding kennels.
+Many owners say that they will never leave their dog in a boarding kennel.
 However, situations may occur in which you are unable to take your dog with you.
 During these times, you have the following options:

-- The dog stays at home and you arrange for a friend or relative to "dog sit" in your home while you are away.
+1. The dog stays at home and you arrange for a friend, relative, or pet sitter to "dog sit" in your home while you are away.

-- You arrange for a friend or neighbor to care for your pet in their home.
+2. You arrange for a friend, neighbor, or pet sitter to care for your pet in their home.
 This works well when the dog knows the home and the people.
 However, there is always a risk that your dog may escape and get lost in an unfamiliar neighborhood.

 Will my dog be happy in a boarding kennel?